ecstatic-morse/blag/content/posts/grailsort.md

 As discussed above, MᴇʀɢᴇBᴜғ requires an internal buffer comprised of elements that can be shuffled arbitrarily.
 The first step is to extract $x ≈ \sqrt{n}$ such elements.
-To make indexing easier, we round $x$ up to the nearest power of two.
-If the input does not have enough distinct elements, we are forced to round down instead.
+To make indexing easier, we round up to the nearest power of two.
+If there are not enough suitable elements, extract as many as possible (rounding down instead).

 #### BᴜғExᴛʀᴀᴄᴛ